brian-watkins/spheres/packages/store/README.md

 ### Effects

 ```
-export interface EffectSubscription {
+export interface ReactiveEffectHandle {
   unsubscribe(): void
 }

-interface Effect {
+interface ReactiveEffect {
-  onSubscribe?(subscription: EffectSubscription): void
-  init?(get: GetState): void
-  run(get: GetState): void
+  init?: (get: GetState) => void
+  run: (get: GetState) => void
 }
 ```

+Use `ReactiveEffects` to perform side effects on state changes.

-Register an `Effect` with the Store via the `useEffect` method.
-The optional `onSubscribe` function will be called with an `EffectSubscription` that allows for unsubscribing the Effect, if necessry.
-An `Effect` implements an optional `init` function and a required `run` function that defines a *reactive* query.
+Register a `ReactiveEffect` with the Store via the `useEffect` method, which returns a `ReactiveEffectHandle` that provides a method for unsubscribing the effect from future updates.

+A `ReactiveEffect` implements an optional `init` function and a required `run` function that defines a *reactive* query.
 The `init` function is run after `onSubscribe` when the Effect is registered with the store via `useEffect`.
 The `run` function will be executed anytime the state tokens referenced in the definition come to represent a new value.

-Use `Effects` to perform side effects on state changes.

 ### Store Messages